MaraRinn/WOLF-Tutorial/notes.md

 ## Preparation

 Make sure that the craft can load into the stock game with only Bon Voyage and MKS/WOLF addons.

+### Checklists

+#### Lander Building

+1. More than 100 monopropellant on station
+2. Station has propellant required to fully load the lander
+3. Build the lander
+4. Transfer propellant
+5. Move lander to parking orbit

 ### Packaging